CopernicaMarketingSoftware/AMQP-CPP/README.md

 myChannel.declareExchange("my-exchange");
 ````

-If the first declareQueue() call fails in the example above, your ChannelHandler::onError()
+If the first declareQueue() call fails in the example above, your Deferred::onError()
 method will be called after a while to report this failure.
 And although the
 second instruction to declare an exchange has already been sent to the server, it will be
 ignored because the channel was already in an invalid state after the first failure.

 You can overcome this by using multiple channels: